joshuasoehn/email-framework/README.md

 ## Features

 ### A basic starter template
 This framework comes with a ready to use sample start template, which can be modified how you like it.
-All the assets are &copy Mailchimp
+All the used example assets are © Mailchimp.

 ### Automatic CSS Inline and build system
-No SCSS, it bites you in the ass when doing responsive emails, trust me
+The build systems inlines all the css autmaticly, but keeps your media queries in the head tag, so the build email is ready to be used in any service.

-### No more reloading thanks to browser-sync
+### No more reloading thanks to browser sync
-Browser sync is keeping all the adjustments you make to the E-mail templates in sync and previews changes live, without manually reloading
+Browser sync is keeping all the adjustments you make to the email templates in sync and previews changes live, without manually reloading.

 ### Smart partials
 We are using gulp-file-include for includes, giving you the option to pass down props to partials like so